Family and Friends/Connected Persons Policy and Placement Procedure (Including Regulation 24 Placements)

 8. Extension of a Temporary Approval

 Family and Friends Foster Carers may be initially approved, under Regulation 24, by a Services Manager, Safeguarding Team for a period of up to 16 weeks.
 A full Regulation 27 assessment (CS0221F14) should then be taken to the Fostering Panel, before they can be approved as foster carers.

 If the full assessment is not completed the temporary approval may be extended for a further 8 weeks.
-The case was previously presented to the Fostering panel for its view, but now is considered by the Agency Decision Maker, only, for the decision.
-See Scheme of Delegation to Officers Procedure.
 A brief report set out on Complete Request for Extension of Temporary Family & Friends Approval CS0221F13 outlining the background to the case and the reasons for the extension should be presented.
 If agreed the case moves from being a Regulation 24 placement to a Regulation 25 placement.

 9. Involvement of Child and Carers in Care Planning

 S31 of the FNMS 2011 sets out the expectation that the views of the child and the foster carer will be canvassed as part of the placement planning process and that the carer has a copy of the care plan.
 The child is to be assisted to understand the Care Plan, to contribute to their reviews and help ensure that they get access to advocacy services where appropriate.